J-VAR: Analysis of RR Lyrae light curves in seven optical bands: Results

 The near-zero mean in the residual distributions indicates no significant systematic bias in the template fits.
 The expected standard deviation in an ideal case is unity, and larger values around $1.2$ were found.
 Two origins are possible: the J-VAR photometric errors are underestimated or the SDSS templates do not reflect all the features present in the observational light curves.
 A combination of both effects is also possible.
 Interestingly, the unique J-VAR passbands $J0395$, $J0515$, $J0660$, and $J0861$ do not present larger standard deviations than the broadbands, suggesting that the SDSS template library provides a proper description of the RR Lyrae light curves in these filters within the limitations already discussed.

-The estimation of empirical light curves from J-VAR data or the use of different libraries (e.g. \citealt{baeza25}) is needed to get additional clues about the origin of the enhanced dispersion, highlight important areas for improvement in template libraries and error modeling in variable star photometry.
-This is beyond the scope of the present paper and would be addressed in future work.
+The estimation of empirical light curves from J-VAR data or the use of different libraries (e.g. \citealt{baeza25}) is needed to get additional clues about the origin of the enhanced dispersion, highlighting important areas for improvement in template libraries and error modeling in variable star photometry.
+This is beyond the scope of the present paper and will be addressed in future work.